The five words were already out before you heard yourself say them.

 That silence is not a technique.
 It is simply what happens when someone says a true thing and waits for the other person to respond to it honestly.

 These three moves will not eliminate Moral Contamination.
 The reflex will still fire.
 What changes is that you will see it coming, recognize it while it is happening, and step past it without obeying it.
-That is the difference between a coach who loses the call and a coach who closes it.
-Not technique.
-Not a better script.
-The ability to stay in the room when the moment arrives.
+That is the difference between a coach who loses the call and a coach who closes it: the ability to stay in the room when the moment arrives.
+Once you can stay in the room, the next thing to master is what to do when the prospect says they need to think about it.
+That system is in the essay on how to handle the I need to think about it objection.

 The next call you take, the coffee will still be hot when it ends.